JanWen/gnar_score/README.md

 The video showcase of this entry can be be found (here)[youtube.com].
 ## Introduction

 This is an entry to the Devpost Power Rankings Hackathon 2023.
-I am a Software Engineer based in Berlin, Germany and have been a long time player of League of Legends and follower of it's esports scene.
+I am a IT Consultant based in Berlin, Germany and have been a long time player of League of Legends and follower of it's Esports scene.
-League of legends offers a lot of variations in micro decision and skill expression through fast, reactive gameplay and cool combos, and also big picture, strategic thinking and organized team work which make it a fascinating environment to analyze.
+The combination of micro decision and skill expression through fast, reactive gameplay and cool combos, and also big picture, strategic thinking and organized team work which make League of Legends a fascinating game to analyze.

 The GNAR(Gaussian Naive Adjusted Ranking)-Score is based on a Elo formula, whose predictive properties have been improved using the output of a Gaussian Naive Bayes classifier trained on historical data.